Weingarten Calculus with Virtual Isometries: Weingarten calculus for complex reflections

 \begin{proof} The random vector $X$ has the same distribution as the first column of a Haar-distributed unitary matrix from $\UU(n)$.
 This lemma is an easy example of Weingarten calculus.
 In fact, using \eqref{eq:Wg_F}, we can see that

 The second equality can be easily proved, for example, by using the character expansion \eqref{eq:Wg_char} given later. \end{proof}

 \begin{remark} This lemma can also be obtained through a trick that is sometimes called the gaussianization method.
-Indeed, let $y_1,\ldots, y_n$ be $n$ i.i.d standard complex gaussian variables.
-Then, the random vector $y/\|y\|_2$ has the same distribution as $x=(x_1,\ldots, x_n)$, where is the random gaussian vector. $y=(y_1,\ldots, y_n)$.
-Conversely, if $y$ and $x$ are independent, $\|y\|_2\cdot x$ has the same distribution as $y$.
-Using the complex version of Wick's theorem and the fact that $\|y\|$ has a complex distribution Chi-square distribution, thus satisfying $E(\|y \|_2^{2k})=n(n+1)\ldots (n+k-1)$, the proof follows.
-For applications and related materials, we refer to Theorem 6.1 of \cite{BanicaCollins2008} \end{remark}
+Indeed, let $y_1,\ldots, y_n$ be $n$ i.i.d standard complex Gaussian variables.
+Then, the random vector $y/\|y\|$ has the same distribution as the uniformly distributed vector $x=(x_1,\ldots, x_n)$ on the complex unit sphere.
+Conversely, if $y$ and $x$ are independent, $\|y\|\cdot x$ has the same distribution as $y$.
+Using the complex version of Wick's theorem and the fact that $\|y\|$ has a complex Chi-square distribution, thus satisfying $\mathbb{E}(\|y \|^{2k})=n(n+1)\cdots (n+k-1)$, the proof follows.
+For applications and related materials, we refer to Theorem 6.1 of \cite{BanicaCollins2008}.
+We also refer to \cite{MR1936554}, in which a Chi-square distribution also appears in a tridiagonalization of a related random matrix. \end{remark}